flooded basement due to sewer backup

 NW Indiana

 When your sewer backs up, you need a quick and effective fix.
 Not only is a sewer backup unsanitary but it’s also pretty messy and can cause some pretty massive destruction, too.
 One of the best ways to prevent sewer backups in your home is by having your sewer rodded every year.
-Annual sewer rodding ensures a free flowing sewer by cutting out roots and other blockages in your line.
+Annual sewer rodding in Crete ensures a free flowing sewer by cutting out roots and other blockages in your line.
 But do you know how a sewer rodding machine actually works and why the size of the blade used is so important to achieving an effective rodding?

 How Does a Sewer Rodding Machine Work?